tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 ## Conclusion

 At this point, you should not be able to render your applicaton within an `iframe`.
 If you followed exactly, you would be limited to self-served and Atlassian `iframe`s, but, hopefully, you will be able to tweak our `AllowIframe` plug to fit your application's needs.

+# Thoughts

+- Should we include screenshots?
+  - Show the iframe not working?
+Show a hello page?